jiakeke/SEP1/docs/Design.md

 public class ReportCardGenerator {
     public void generateReport(int studentId) {
         // Fetch student data, grades, and calculate averages
+        // Calculate weighted averages based on type and weights
         // Generate a PDF report using a library like iText }
 }